bokkypoobah/EthereumForBunnies/exercises/GeneratingEthereumAddresses.md

 From [How to convert an ECDSA key to PEM format], we want to add the prefix `302e0201010420` before the private key and add the postfix `a00706052b8104000a` after the private key.
 Our hex string is now `302e0201010420000000000000000000000000000000000000000000000000000000000000001fa00706052b8104000a`.

 On OS/X with *openssl* installed, run the following command.
 See [Command Line Elliptic Curve Operations] for further information on *openssl*.
-The `xxd` command converts the hex string into binary form to be fed into *openssl* [DER](https://wiki.openssl.org/index.php/DER) format.
+The Unix [xxd](https://www.systutorials.com/docs/linux/man/1-xxd/) command converts the hex string into binary form to be piped into *openssl* [DER](https://wiki.openssl.org/index.php/DER) format.

 ```bash
 $ echo "302e0201010420000000000000000000000000000000000000000000000000000000000000001fa00706052b8104000a" | xxd -r -p - | openssl ec -inform der -noout -text